Famous Cemeteries of The United States

 Don’t miss the changing of the guard at the Tomb of the Unknown Soldier site.

-It goes every hour on the hour and is one of the more solemn ceremonies I’ve ever witnessed.
+It goes every hour on the hour and is one of the most solemn ceremonies I’ve ever witnessed.

-This is definitely one of the most touching cemeteries of the United States.
+This is definitely one of the most touching cemeteries in the United States.

 Tomb of unknown cemetery in Arlington National Cemetery